 Religion

 Ethiopia differentiates itself with different customs and harmonious coexistence; its religious mix is basically Christian and Muslim.
-Though most of the Muslims are Sunni Islam, the largest Christian denomination is Ethiopian Orthodox Tewahedo Church.
+However, most Muslims are Sunni Muslims, and the Ethiopian Orthodox Tewahedo Church is the biggest Christian denomination.

 Health and Education

-Ethiopia has made tremendous progress toward improved access to education and healthcare by emphasizing disease prevention with campaigns against malaria and literacy programs.
+Ethiopia has made tremendous progress toward improved access to education and healthcare by emphasising disease prevention with campaigns against malaria and literacy programs.
 Still, entering underdeveloped areas and gathering necessary materials is challenging.

 Culture